Deltares/Wflow.jl/docs/src/model_docs/model_configurations.md

 lateral concepts that control how water is routed for example over the land or river domain.
 The soil part of SBM is largely based on the Topog\_SBM model but has had considerable changes over time.
-Topog\_SBM is specifically designed to simulate fast runoff processes in small catchments while wflow\_sbm model can be applied more widely.
+Topog\_SBM is specifically designed to simulate fast runoff processes in small catchments while the wflow\_sbm model can be applied more widely.
 The main differences are for the vertical concept SBM of wflow\_sbm:

 - The unsaturated zone can be split-up in different layers